Lyle Taylor: International career

 In March 2015, Taylor was called up to play for Montserrat in their qualification matches for the 2018 FIFA World Cup, being eligible through his grandparents.
 He made his full International début against Curaçao on 27 March 2015, scoring his first international goal.

 Personal life

-Born in Greenwich, England, United Kingdom.
-His brother, Cray Wanderers defender Joey Taylor, also plays for the Montserrat national football team.
+Taylor's brother, defender Joey Taylor, also plays for the Montserrat national football team.

 Taylor has also worked as a model and appeared in TV advertisements for the Champions League.

-In October 2018 he dyed his hair pink and wore pink boots, to raise money for Cancer Research UK.
+Known for his charity work, Taylor often dyes his hair pink and wears pink boots during the month of October to raise awareness and money for Cancer Research UK.
+As of 2024, Taylor has raised £78,000 for the charity.

 Taylor has refused to follow the EFL initiative to take the knee before football matches.
 In an interview, Taylor described Black Lives Matter as a 'Marxist group' that 'are using racial unrest to push their own political agenda'.